Michigan City Area Schools: A K Smith Career Center

 A part of the Elston property A K Smith Career Center was built in 1966 and is still serving the community as a career center.
 It is named after a former Michigan City Area Schools superintendent.

 High and Middle Schools

 Elston

 Built in 1909 as a high school.
 In 1924 a junior high school was added to the property.
 The high school served the community until 1995 when all area high school students began attending Michigan City High School, which, prior to 1995 was known as Rogers.
 The junior high portion served until 2014.

 Elementary schools

+Former schools

+Two schools closed in 2014: Elston Middle School and Niemann Elementary School.